SALINAS GRANDES ARGENTINA: Everything You Need to Know

 Dramamine/anti-nausea pills

-Half of the drive between Purmamarca and the Salinas Grandes Argentina is a very twisty road.
+Half of the drive between Purmamarca and Salinas Grandes Argentina is a very twisty road.
 If you are prone to car sickness (it me!) then you may be relieved to have something to help you out!

 Extra Money

 The trip costs 1500 pesos, the Ojo del Salar is 700 pesos, the bathroom is 30 pesos, food is around 250 pesos.
 You want to be prepared for any of these things, just in case.
+You need to pay for everything in cash, so make sure you have enough!

 Snacks/water

 The round trip takes just over 4 hours.
 If you’re like me, a constant snacker, you’ll be glad to have a little extra.
-I was good with a bottle of water, an apple, and I also purchased a tortilla at the salt flats just before heading back to Purmamarca.
+I was good with a bottle of water, and an apple, and I also purchased a tortilla at the salt flats just before heading back to Purmamarca.

 Cocoa leaves/cocoa candy

-This region in Jujuy is quite high in altitude.
-You’ll even pass the famous Jujuy sign showing 4170m altitude.
-If you are not adjusted to the altitude, you might benefit from having a little assistance in this department.
 I spent a month in Cusco, Peru just before going to Jujuy, and I am from the Rocky Mountains originally, so I didn’t have any issues with altitude at all.
 But if you come from a place near sea level, you might be affected.

 Water Bottle

 I like to bring my LifeStraw filter water bottle with me.
-You can’t always drink the water in Argentina, especially in the north of Argentina, so it’s best to protect yourself and use a water bottle with a drinking filter.
+You can’t always drink tap water in Argentina, especially in the north of Argentina, so it’s best to protect yourself and use a water bottle with a drinking filter.

 Are there other tours available to the Salinas Grandes Argentina?

 Yes!
 If you prefer to go in a more organized group, you can certainly arrange that in advance.
 It might also be beneficial to you if you have less time.
-There are trips available that leave from Salta or San Salvador de Jujuy and visit both the Salinas Grandes Argentina and Purmamarca in the same day:
+There are trips available that leave from Salta or San Salvador de Jujuy and visit both the Salinas Grandes Argentina and Purmamarca on the same day:

-From Salta: Full-Day Trip to Salinas Grandes and Purmamarca
+Full-Day Trip to Salinas Grandes and Purmamarca

-From Salta: Salinas Grandes, Purmamarca & Los Colorados Hike
+Salinas Grandes, Purmamarca & Los Colorados Hike

-From Jujuy: Salinas Grandes, Purmamarca & Los Colorados Hike
+Salinas Grandes, Purmamarca & Los Colorados Hike

 There is even a 2-day tour to visit both the Salinas Grandes and Iruya.